KDE/documentation-develop-kde-org/HIG/source/components/assistance/inline.rst

 -  Use inline messages in cases of non-critical problems that user can solve.

-   -  Use *negative feedback* (aka error) as a secondary indicator of failure, e.g. if a transaction was not completed successfully
+   -  Use :iconred:`negative feedback` (aka error) as a secondary indicator of failure, e.g. if a transaction was not completed successfully.

-   -  Show the information on a warning level in case of relevant information that do not concern the current workflow, e.g. No Internet connection available.
+      -  Show the information on a warning level in case of relevant information that does not concern the current workflow, e.g. No Internet connection available.

-   -  Use *positive feedback* to notify about user-initiated processes, e.g. to indicate completion of background tasks
+   -  Use :noblefir:`positive feedback` to notify about user-initiated processes, e.g. to indicate completion of background tasks.
-   -  Use *opportunistic interaction* (aka notification) to acknowledge the user about options that he or she might be interested in, e.g.
+   -  Use :plasmablue:`opportunistic interaction` (aka notification) to acknowledge the user about options that he or she might be interested in, e.g.
       "Remember password?"

 -  Display the information immediately.
--  When users dismiss the inline message, do not display any other UI or start any other side effect.
+-  When users dismiss the inline message, don't display any other UI or start any other side effect.
--  Do not add controls to the inline message other than action buttons for opportunistic interaction.
+-  Don't add controls to the inline message other than action buttons for opportunistic interaction.
 -  Consider to show a :doc:`notification` if information does not concern the current workflow.